adriaromero/adriaromero.github.io/index.md

 <img src="images/adria.jpg" height="250" width="250" align="right">

-**Senior Data Scientist** at [Triage](https://www.triage.com/about), based in Toronto, developing artificial intelligence, computer vision and Q&A solutions for healthcare products.
-My applied research and engineering work focuses on *machine learning*, *computer vision*, *medical imaging* and *Q&A* systems.
+✔️ My **Mission**: Empower society with smarter technology every day.
+🔆 My **Vision**: Drive inherent transformation and unique growth to the tech industry. <br>
+🌠 My **Passion**: Use data and technology to answer the "why" behind complex business problems.

+👨‍💻 Currently, I am a Product Data Scientist at [Triage](https://www.triage.com/), bringing AI technologies to healthcare products.
+At Triage, I develop artificial intelligence solutions for dermatology that keep learning and making better predictions from users every day.

+🌃 At nights, I curate [Productize ML](https://productize.ml/), an instruction guide for Developers and Product Managers building Machine Learning products.

+💡 I love using innovative thinking, strategic planning, and data-driven decision making to help support the businesses and projects that I work on, both personally and professionally.
+Nothing makes me happier than to know that what I implement can make processes more efficient and that I create insight into KPIs that improve business function.

+🎓 I am currently enrolled in the Online Master of Science in Computer Science ([OMSCS](http://www.omscs.gatech.edu/)) at [Georgia Institute of Technology](https://www.gatech.edu/) graduating in December 2021.
 In 2017, I graduated from [Polytechnic University of Catalonia](https://www.upc.edu/en) in Electrical Engineering.
-I completed my Bachelor's Thesis at [Florida Atlantic University](http://www.ceecs.fau.edu/) advised by Professor [Oge Marques](https://www.ogemarques.com/) and Professor [Xavier Giro-i-Nieto](https://imatge.upc.edu/web/people/xavier-giro) about *Deep Learning techniques applied to Medical Imaging* in 2016.
+I completed my Bachelor’s Thesis at [Florida Atlantic University](http://www.ceecs.fau.edu/) about Deep Learning techniques applied to Medical Imaging in 2016.

-I am currently enrolled in the Online Master of Science in Computer Science ([OMSCS](http://www.omscs.gatech.edu/)) at [Georgia Institute of Technology](https://www.gatech.edu/).

 <!-- Add icon library -->
 <link rel="stylesheet" href="https://cdnjs.cloudflare.com/ajax/libs/font-awesome/4.7.0/css/font-awesome.min.css">